ewoo/code-challenge/README.md

 Deliverable
 -----------
 The deliverable is a screencast no more than 15 minutes long walking us through your solution and highlighting areas that were especially challenging or interesting to you.
+Please submit your solution and screencast in English.
+Thanks!